MikeR94/CI-Project-Portfolio-5/README.md

 # Technologies Used

+## Languages

+- [JavaScript](https://www.javascript.com/) - A dynamic programming language that's used for web development
+- [HTML5](https://en.wikipedia.org/wiki/HTML5) - A markup language used for structuring and presenting content
+- [CSS3](https://en.wikipedia.org/wiki/CSS) - A style sheet language used for describing the presentation of a document

+## Libraries and Frameworks

+- [React](https://reactjs.org/) - Advanced front-end JavaScript library for building user interfaces
+- [Bootstrap](https://getbootstrap.com/) - Popular CSS Framework for developing responsive and mobile-first websites
+- [Font Awesome](https://fontawesome.com/) - A font and icon toolkit based on CSS
+- [Google Fonts](https://fonts.google.com/) - A library of 1482 open source font families and APIs for convenient use via CSS

-## Dependencies
+## NPM Packages / Dependencies

 - [axios](https://www.npmjs.com/package/axios) - HTTP client for making network requests.
-- [bootstrap](https://getbootstrap.com/) - CSS framework for styling web pages.
 - [jwt-decode](https://jwt.io/) - Library for decoding JWT tokens.
-- [react](https://reactjs.org/) - JavaScript library for building user interfaces.
 - [react-bootstrap](https://react-bootstrap.github.io/) - React components for using Bootstrap with React.
 - [react-dom](https://reactjs.org/docs/react-dom.html) - React library for rendering components on the DOM
 - [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) - Component for implementing infinite scrolling in React.